Retiring in NC

 Is North Carolina a good state for retirement?

-North Carolina is not only one of the best places to live in the country but it is considered a great state to retire, offering a lower cost of living, lower tax rates, beautiful weather, and a high quality of life.
+North Carolina is one of the best places to live in the country and is considered a great state to retire in.
+It offers a lower cost of living, lower tax rates, beautiful weather, and a high quality of life.

 Is North Carolina tax-friendly to retirees?